timhowgego/Aquius/README.md

   // Replace dataset defaults with this network selection
 ```

 The `translation` `Object` allows bespoke locales to be hacked in.
 Bespoke translations take precedence over everything else.
 Even network names can be hacked by referencing key `network0`, where the final `integer` is the index position in the network `Array`.
 While this is not the optimal way to perform proper translation, it may prove convenient.
-The structure of `translation` matches that of `defaultTranslation` within `aquius.init()`.
+The structure of `translation` matches that of `getDefaultTranslation()` within `aquius.init()`.
 Currently translatable strings are listed below.
 Missing translations default to `locale`, else are rendered blank.

 ```javascript
 "translation": {